-With The EU Whistleblowing Directive on the horizon and growing calls for wholescale reform of the current UK legislation employers who fail to act now to ensure that they have in place the appropriate tools to address whistleblowing do so at their peril.
+With The EU Whistleblowing Directive implementation date reached and growing calls for wholescale reform of the current UK legislation employers who fail to act now to ensure that they have in place the appropriate tools to address whistleblowing do so at their peril.

 Responsibility for ensuring a culture that supports and empowers workers to speak up rests with business leaders.

 The legalities of what amounts to whistleblowing is complex.
 In broad terms, employees and workers are protected in certain circumstances when they "blow the whistle".
 In order to be protected the employee or worker must make a "qualifying disclosure" in the public interest to a prescribed party (for example to the worker's employer or a regulator).
 There is a specific set of wrongdoings which can qualify as a disclosure, namely: criminal offences, breach of any legal obligation, miscarriage of justice, danger to the health and safety of any individual, damage to the environment or the deliberate concealing of information about any of the aforementioned.